spacebanana420/tanuki/README.md

 # Tanuki Launcher

 Tanuki Launcher is a cross-platform launcher for the Touhou Project games.
+It supports the games from Touhou 6 onwards.

 The launcher uses a TUI interface, and is very simple to use and configure.
 You can add your games and game data (screenshots, etc) to your configuration list.
 It's very convenient to launch a game once your configuration is done.